ray-project/ray/doc/source/ray-core/scheduling/resources.rst

 For example, you can start a Ray head node with 3 GPUs via ``ray start --head --num-gpus=3`` even if it physically has zero.
 They are mainly used for admission control during scheduling.

-The resources being logical has several implications:
+The fact that resources are logical has several implications:

-- Resource requirements of tasks or actors does NOT impose any limits on the actual physical resource usage.
+- Resource requirements of tasks or actors do NOT impose limits on actual physical resource usage.
   For example, Ray doesn't prevent a ``num_cpus=1`` task from launching multiple threads and using multiple physical CPUs.
-  It's your responsibility to make sure your tasks or actors use no more resources than specified via resource requirements.
+  It's your responsibility to make sure tasks or actors use no more resources than specified via resource requirements.
 - Ray doesn't provide CPU isolation for tasks or actors.
-  For example, Ray won't reserve a physical CPU excludsively and pin a ``num_cpus=1`` task to it.
+  For example, Ray won't reserve a physical CPU exclusively and pin a ``num_cpus=1`` task to it.
-  Ray will let the OS scheduler schedule and run the task instead.
+  Ray will let the operating system schedule and run the task instead.
-  If needed, you can use OS APIs like ``sched_setaffinity`` to pin a task to a physical CPU.
+  If needed, you can use operating system APIs like ``sched_setaffinity`` to pin a task to a physical CPU.
-- Ray does provide :ref:`GPU <gpu-support>` isolation in forms of visible devices by automatically setting the ``CUDA_VISIBLE_DEVICES`` envrionment variable, but it is still up to the task or actor to actually honor it or override it.
+- Ray does provide :ref:`GPU <gpu-support>` isolation in the form of *visible devices* by automatically setting the ``CUDA_VISIBLE_DEVICES`` envrionment variable, but it is still up to the task or actor to actually honor it or override it.

 .. figure:: ../images/physical_resources_vs_logical_resources.svg

-  Physcial resources vs logical resources
+  Physical resources vs logical resources

 .. _custom-resources:

 Custom Resources
 ----------------

-Besides pre-defined resources, you can also specify custom resources that a Ray node has and request them in your tasks or actors.
+Besides pre-defined resources, you can also specify a Ray node's custom resources and request them in your tasks or actors.
-Several use cases of custom resources are:
+Some use cases for custom resources:

 - Your node has special hardware and you can represent it as a custom resource.
   Then your tasks or actors can request the custom resource via ``@ray.remote(resources={"special_hardware": 1})`` and Ray will schedule the tasks or actors to the node that has the custom resource.
 - You can use custom resources as labels to tag nodes and you can achieve label based affinity scheduling.
   For example, you can do ``ray.remote(resources={"custom_label": 0.001})`` to schedule tasks or actors to nodes with ``custom_label`` custom resource.
-  In this use case, the actual quantity doesn't matter that much and the convention is to specify a tiny number so that the label resource is not the limiting factor for parallelism.
+  For this use case, the actual quantity doesn't matter, and the convention is to specify a tiny number so that the label resource is not the limiting factor for parallelism.

 Specifying Node Resources
 -------------------------

-By default, Ray nodes start with pre-defiend resources and the quantities of those resources on each node are set to the physical quantities auto detected by Ray.
+By default, Ray nodes start with pre-defiend CPU, GPU, and memory resources.
+The quantities of these resources on each node are set to the physical quantities auto detected by Ray.
 For example, if you start a head node with ``ray start --head`` then the quantity of logical CPU resources will be equal to the number of physical CPUs on the machine.
-However you can always override that by manually specifying the quantities of pre-defined resources and also add custom resources.
+However, you can always override that by manually specifying the quantities of pre-defined resources and adding custom resources.
 There are several ways to do that depending on how you start the Ray cluster:

 .. tabbed:: ray.init()